-Grand View Research has segmented the IoT in healthcare market on the basis of component, connectivity technology, application, end use, and region:
+Grand view research has segmented the global internet of things in the healthcare market based on component, connectivity technology, application, end-use, and region:

 Wearable External Devices